 Since school has started, my inbox has been flooded with questions about homework from my non-educator friends.
 Homework should have an actual purpose and there are developmentally appropriate amounts of times for their grade level.
 That also means that not every single child is ready for that developmental stage.
-As a parent, you will need to communicate with teacher about what is happening at home in the homework department.

 According to the National Education Association, over the last 50 years, most US students spend less than an hour a night on homework.
 But in the last 20 years, that time has increased in the lower grades.
 Researcher Harris Cooper set guidelines for homework of 10-20 minutes of homework for first grade and adding 10 minutes each year all the way through high school with the exception being high school students taking advanced courses.
 I thought most schools followed these guidelines, but according to my inbox, that is not the case.